Infomaniak/terraform-provider-infomaniak/docs/resources/dbaas_restore.md

 ---
-page_title: "infomaniak_dbaas_backup"
+page_title: "infomaniak_dbaas_restore"
 subcategory: "DBaaS"
 description: |-
-  The DBaas Restore resource allows the user to manage a Restore of a database.
+  The DBaas Restore resource allows the user to restore a database to a certain backup.
 ---

-# infomaniak_dbaas
+# infomaniak_dbaas_restore

-The DBaas Restore resource allows the user to manage a Restore of a database.
+The DBaas Restore resource allows the user to restore a database to a certain backup.

 ## No-Ops